 I know what you’re thinking.
 Yes, it’s a long list, but doing some basic checks will sometimes solve the problem or at least point us in the right direction.
-The basics include: oil level check; fuel level check; fuel tap on; air filter check; plug wire on; choke applied; bail lever applied.
-Lets take a look at the basics and rule out all the easy stuff first.
-Check out this video, it covers all the common easy to fix causes of mower no start.
+The basics include oil level check, fuel level check; fuel tap on; air filter check; plug wire on; choke applied, and bail lever applied.
+Let’s take a look at the basics and rule out all the easy stuff first.
+Check out this video; it covers all the common easy to fix causes of mower no start.

-We cover the complete diagnoses process here in this post, if you need video help check out “Mower won’t start video”.
+We cover the complete diagnosis process here in this post; if you need video help, check out “Mower won’t start video”.
 It walks you through the whole repair step by step.
-How to diagnose and fix a no starting mower.
+How to diagnose and fix a no-starting mower.

 It’s good practice to check the oil level every time you fill the gas tank.

 Check on level ground and with all wheels set to the same height.
 If you need to add oil, 5w30 or 10w 30 oil is fine.
 A mower won’t like to be overfilled with oil either; this can damage the engine, cause it to smoke, and leak oil.
 Most mowers won’t hold more than .65 of a quart (.6lt) from empty.